Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

 When editing an existing project:

-1. Go to the `AssetLib` tab.
+1. Go to the `Asset Store` tab.
-2. Search for "Maaack's Game Template Plugin".
+2. Search for "Maaack's Game Template Addon".
 3. Click on the result to open the plugin details.
 4. Click to Download.
 5. Check that contents are getting installed to `addons/` and there are no conflicts.